Hylarious/hylarious/README.md

 Hello there!

-My name is Karolina and I'm learning to become Front-end Developer
+My name is Karolina and I'm learning to become Full-stackDeveloper